NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

 # DATA STRUCTURES & ALGORITHMS IN SWIFT

-## CHAPTER 1
+## CHAPTER 1: PREFACE
 The study of data structures is one of efficiency.
 Given a particular amount of data, what is the best to store it to achieve a particular goal?

 The trick is to understand what sort of problem you’re dealing with...
 Once you know what a problem is called, it’s easy to find a solution for it.

-## CHAPTER 2
+## CHAPTER 2: SWIFT STANDARD LIBRARY

-The study of data structures is one of efficiency.
-Given a particular amount of data, what is the best way to store it to achieve a particular goal?

 ### Arrays
+Swift defines arrays using protocols.
+Each of these protocols layers more capabilities on the array.
+For example, an Array is a Sequence, which means that you can iterate through it at least once.
+It is also a Collection, which means it can be traversed multiple times, non-destructively, and it can be accessed using a subscript operator.
+An array is also a RandomAccessCollection, which makes guarantees about efficiency.

-The most efficient for  adding an element to an Arrays is to append it at the end of the array:
+The most efficient scenario for  adding an element to an Arrays is to append it at the end of the array:

 ```
 let people = ["Brian", "Stanley", "Ringo"]